-Direct Payments and respite care for children with special needs
+Respite care and direct payments for children with special needs

-Direct Payments are the new trendy way of getting services such as respite care out to people who need them while empowering you with choice.
-It's all very modern.
+Direct payments are a way of getting services such as respite care to people who need them while empowering you with choice.

 Respite basically means giving you a break from your caring responsibilities.
-You will be assessed for entitlement to respite, and you may then be given Direct Payments so that you can arrange the respite that best meets your needs.
+You will be assessed for entitlement to respite, and you should then be given direct payments so you can arrange the respite care that best meets your needs.

-Be warned that Direct Payments can be "erratic at best" and many claim that you will need to be at "family meltdown phase" before you are considered eligible: "You probably won't get anything until you are verging on a nervous breakdown".
+Be warned that Direct Payments can be erratic and many Mumsnetters claim that you will need to be at 'family meltdown phase' before you are considered eligible.

 You may be offered overnight respite, or respite that includes an overnight stay.
 This may be at a respite centre (including overnight respite units), or it may be with a foster family.

-"My child is six.
-We chose not to have overnight respite (which was offered by social services) but instead have a few hours of a Saturday afternoon.
-We still have the other two with us, but it means we can shop or whatever without the tantrums / stealing." peachyClair
+- We chose not to have overnight respite (which was offered by social services) but instead have a few hours of a Saturday afternoon.
+We still have the other two with us, but it means we can shop or whatever without the tantrums / stealing. peachyClair